fariz-codes/nda/README.md

 **Note** If the machine is restarted or NDA is stopped, it will stop all the projects started by the NDA.

-:pushpin: Configuration option to run NDA on system boot is added in version 0.3.0
+:pushpin: **Start-on-boot** option is added in version 0.3.0.
+It will help to run NDA on the system boot.

 ## How it works